 The sweetness of honey brings out the best of so many cheeses, and it will seriously delight your tastebuds.
 Once you try it, you may never want to serve a cheese board without honey again, let alone eat cheese and crackers.
 Here are some of our favourite honey and cheese combinations

 How to pair honey and cheese

 There are plenty of sweet and salty combinations to try here, so if you love cheese like we do, its great to experiment.
 In general, when pairing honey with cheese, the ideal is to find the right balance between sweet and salty, strong and mild flavours, where the honey and cheese work together in harmony, without overpowering one another.
 You can start with the intensity of the honey: is it light and delicate (wildflower or acacia honey), golden and mellow (blueberry honey, raspberry honey) or rich and intense (like buckwheat).
 Then, you can match with cheeses that are complimentary (i.e. mild honey with mild cheese or intense honey with intense cheese) or contrasting (i.e. mild with strong, intense with mild).
 Add a crusty baguette, fruit (apple slices, grapes, figs, strawberries), and nuts for delightful texture.

-Just a few mouthwatering honey and cheese combinations
+A few mouthwatering honey and cheese combinations to try

 2. Wildflower Honey, Sharp Cheddar, and Green Apples